lilanka/FOUNDATION/Readme.md

 ## Log
 This is log of components currently available.
-* CPU - General purpose CPU is added.
+* CPU - Little-endian architecture.